 There’s a continuum, of course, and some of these things weren’t love at first bite.
 Now I adore kale raw and massaged, baked into chips, and sautéed with lemon and garlic.
 But like Tom Jones’ Delilah, the first few bites met a lukewarm reception.

 They say that it takes children being exposed to a food on average 10 to 12 times before they’ll eat it on their own.
-I don’t think that adults are that far off.
+I don’t think that adults are that far off where their palates are concerned.
 I’ve known grown adults who wouldn’t try guacamole because it’s green, hummus because it’s made with beans, or french fries because they were from a vegan restaurant.
 (Although this person would eat french fries from other places…)

 Actually, that can be a strange and interesting thing about being vegan.
 Many people assume that when you quit eating animals, their milk, and their eggs, that it would be limiting.
 They envision a life of lack.
 It’s all side dishes and no entrees.
 It’s the bun without the dog.
 As I’ve written about many times on my blog, that has been the exact opposite of my experience these last 7 years as a vegetarian (and 5 of those vegan).
 Instead of it narrowing my view, eating a diet of plant foods has expanded it ten fold.
 Each season brings new food discoveries.